 - The synthetic vitamins also often have artificial food dyes and questionable add-ins like preservatives and binders.
 Read my folate versus folic acid post for more information.

-- Even brands with the name “nature” or “natural” in the title may not be good quality.
+- Even brands with the name “nature” or “natural” in the title may not be of good quality.

 Verdict: These supplement quackery headlines definitely do more harm than good.